nathangthomas/nebullam-action-list/README.md

 ## Schema
-The database schema is a simple one to many relationship between a Users table and Tasks table.r
+The database schema is a simple one to many relationship between a Users table and Tasks table.

 <img width="395" alt="Screen Shot 2020-06-03 at 9 38 32 AM" src="https://user-images.githubusercontent.com/47466067/83657421-12514600-a57e-11ea-9f63-b4172c65ac01.png">

 ##### [Back to Table of Contents](#table-of-contents)